• Skip to primary navigation

 Yum

-72 Shares
+77 Shares

 Whipped feta dip is tangy, salty, filled with fresh herbs and the richness makes small amounts go further!
 Its high in protein and can be a dip or a spread!

 Looking for a unique appetizer for labor day weekend?
 Or maybe you just need a dip that will entice you to eat more veggies?
 This whipped feta with herbs is it people.
 Its nice and tangy with a touch of freshness and depth of flavor from the fresh herbs.
-Plus feta is naturally salty so it'll hit the spot for those afternoon salty snack cravings.
-You know you've got them.
+Plus feta is naturally salty, so it’ll hit the spot for those afternoon salty snack cravings.
+You know you’ve got them.

 Whipped feta with herbs is super easy to make.
 It takes just a few minutes in a food processor or blender so all the work is just in prepping the ingredients (mincing garlic, chopping some herbs, etc.).
 And it all gets blended anyways so nothing needs to be chopped that fine or pretty.